This afternoon we will have clouds mixing with some sun

-Today we will have a mix of clouds and sunshine.
-High temperatures today will be in the upper 60s to lower 70s.
-Winds today will be from the northeast and will be light.
-Tonight temperatures will fall into the mid to upper 40s.

-Tuesday we will have clouds mixing with some sunshine.
-High temperatures will be in the upper 60s to lower 70s.
-Winds will be from the south between five to ten miles an hour.
-Tuesday night clouds will increase.
-We will have low temperatures in the 50s.
-Wednesday will be a rather cloudy sky with some showers around.
-High temperatures on Wednesday will be in the mid to upper 60s.
-Winds on Wednesday will be from the south between five to ten miles an hour.
-Wednesday night temperatures will dip into the mid to upper 40s.
-We will continue to see showers Wednesday night into Thursday morning.

-Thursday clouds will break.
-High temperatures on Thursday will be in the upper 50s to lower 60s.
-Winds on Thursday will be from the northwest between five to ten miles an hour.
-Thursday night temperatures will be in the upper 30s to lower 40s.
-Friday we will have a mix of clouds and sunshine.
-High temperatures on Friday will be in the upper 50s to lower 60s.
-Friday night temperatures will be in the upper 30s to lower 40s.
+Today we will have a mix of clouds and some sunshine.
+High temperatures will be in the upper 50s to lower 60s.
+Today we will have a light easterly breeze.
+Tonight temperatures will be in the upper 20s to lower 30s.
+Tonight we will be partially clear.

 Download our WTAJ Your Weather Authority app on your Apple or Android phone to stay up to date with your local weather.